 Slice Serve Toss Placement

 Your toss for a slice serve should be placed roughly in the same location as your flat serve.
-Many players will toss the ball further to the right (if you’re a righty) because it feels easier to hit the ball from the side to generate spin.
+Many players will toss the ball further to the right (if you’re a righty) because it feels more natural to hit the ball from the side to generate spin.

 However, the vast majority of the spin will result from the angle of your racquet when you contact the ball.
-As a result, you shouldn’t need to toss further out right to generate the side spin that moves the ball out wide.
+As a result, you shouldn’t need to toss further out to the right to generate the sidespin that moves the ball out wide.